jedandroby/Crypto-Stock-dashboard/README.md

 ---
 ## Usage -Streamlit Dashboard
 To get streamlit running locally and to start browsing the site, start by making sure your `dev` env is running and has the `requirements.txt` installed.
-Finally inside your preferred CLI make sure you in the right directory with the `Main.py` file, and type the following command - ` streamlit run Main.py` -.
+Finally, inside your preferred CLI make sure you in the right directory with the `Main.py` file, and type the following command - ` streamlit run Main.py` -.
 You should see the terminal run some code and a website with a local host IP address will pop up that should look similar to this -
 ![dashboard](./Images/dashboard.png)
 Once you're in feel free to change the tickers and explore the dashboard and see the results!
 None of this is financial advice, purely just for curiosity to see what the various models think price will be at a future date and how well different strategies would do based on when you buy and sell.
-To explore the different models and pages just click the drop down in the top left like the following image shows
+To explore the different models and pages just click the drop down in the top left like the following image shows.
 ![lstm](./Images/LSTM.png)
 This will allow you to select any of the pages and make any adjustments you wish!